ganeshkumar222/assign_mentor_be/README.md

-elcome to student mentor management system:
+welcome to student mentor management system:

 The entire application has been built using ReactJS for the front end and expressJS for the backend.